ShashiChilukuri/Deep-Learning-Projects/README.md

   - Project - GAN on MNIST dataset
   - Project - DCGAN on SVHN dataset
   - Project - CycleGAN for Image to Image transformation
-  - Project - Use a deep convolutional GAN to generate completely new images of human faces
+  - Project - Use a deep convolutional GAN to generate completely new images of human faces.
       ![](1mg/generating_faces.JPG)